smash.default_optimize_options#

 >>> model_u = smash.optimize(model, mapping="uniform", optimize_options=opt_u)

-ValueError: Unknown or non optimized parameter 'kexc' in bounds optimize_options.
+ValueError: Unknown, non optimized, or unbounded parameter 'kexc' in bounds optimize_options.

 Choices: ['cp', 'ct', 'llr']